 I returned many times, spending more time with local people, new friends and moving further away from mainstream tourism before I took my first trip to Morocco.
 I knew nothing about Morocco and had never really considered it as Africa – But oh how African it really is.
 I researched it fully and planned a “see it all” itinerary, never knowing it was to be a turning point in my life.
 Within a day of being there, I had begun to fall in love.
 By the end of the trip, Morocco had started to heal me and guide me and fill me with more hope than I remember feeling in a long, long time.

-It’s just so ancient, biblical even, yet more modern than many European countries.
+It’s just so ancient, biblical even, yet more forward focussed than many European countries.
 The religion runs through it like a pulse.
 It’s impossible to imagine Morocco without Islam – they are one!
 If you’re looking for something to love about Morocco you will be spoiled for choice, but for me there is no contest.
-It isn’t the vibrant colours, the warm and welcoming people with their big sense of humour, or the fresh, spicy food.
+It isn’t the vibrant colours, the warm and welcoming people with their big sense of humour, or the fresh, aromatic food.
 It isn’t the incredible architecture or the living history lesson.
 It isn’t the snail slow pace of life and the “opt out” attitude towards time.
 For me, it’s the landscape.
 Driving through the mountains that first time – completely filled my spirit.
 The power and the solitude of the mountains got under my skin, quite literally.
 It’s still there now, under my skin, inside me.
 I absorbed the warmth of the colour of the sun on rock and each time I go, I soak up some more like a life force.
 So when a stranger asked me if I would like to live in the mountains, I didn’t hesitate, given the opportunity I would live and die there.

 From tiny seeds, great baobabs and date palms grow…

-From these roots, So Morocco has developed as a boutique business, offering high-end service and creative ideas because I believe that how you see the world matters.
+From these roots, So Morocco has developed as a boutique business, offering high-end service and creative ideas, because I believe that how you see the world, matters.